internship-team-ny/Dockerized-Backend/README.md

 ***** **Operations Module** *****:

-(every function takes an array of NLU analysis in JSON format as the paramater 'analysisList')
+(each function takes an array of NLU analysis in JSON format as the paramater 'analysisList')

 - overallSentiment(analysisList): Sum of sentiment score among all tweets analysis, each analysis has a sentiment score for each keyword and entity.
 Sentiment scores are between -1 and 1.